RenatoMaynard/Renato/README.md

 ## 📚 Academic Background

 I'm currently expanding my knowledge and expertise at Georgia Tech, pursuing a Master's Degree in Operations Research.
-My coursework and research delve into various areas of the discipline, including but not limited to linear programming, network design, integer programming, and dynamic programming.

 ## 💻 In This GitHub Repository